 We need a few more studies before drawing any solid conclusions about how Citrulline actually interacts with Leucine.

 That’s why I included 6g of Citrulline Malate along with 4g of Leucine when I formulated Amino Beyond.

-The Different Types Of Citrulline Supplements
+The Different Types Of L-Citrulline Supplements

 You’ll typically find 2 types of L-Citrulline supplements:

 - L-Citrulline Malate